 When the coronavirus pandemic hit the U.S. in early 2020, the wedding industry took a major hit.
-The situation practically put a halt to all nuptials—and six months later, there's no return to normalcy in our near future.
+The situation practically put a halt to all nuptials—and a year later, we're still celebrating in our "new normal."
 The limitations placed on the wedding industry have forced professionals, from wedding planners to caterers and florists, to get even more creative as they adapt to carry out their work.

 “Behind the scenes, endless Zoom webinars have been coordinated to create a seamless and universal ‘guideline’ for all industry members to use as operation tools,” explains Guerdy Abraira, a Miami-based event stylist and wedding planner.
 “In addition, national coalitions have been established to create state and country-wide representatives to help update industry members of what the current travel and pandemic rules and regulation mandates are day-by-day.”